JurajMarcin/WhimSE/README.md

 ## Building

-WhimSE consists of two programs: WhimSE Python module and CILdiff C program, which needs to be compiled and installed somewhere in `$PATH`, or the path to the CILdiff binary needs to be specified using `whimse --cildiff` during runtime.
+WhimSE consists of two programs: `whimse` Python module and `cildiff` C program, which needs to be compiled and installed somewhere in `$PATH`, or the path to the `cildiff` binary needs to be specified using `whimse --cildiff` during runtime.

-CILdiff is statically linked with `libsepol`.
+`cildiff` is statically linked with `libsepol`.
 The included Makefile compiles it from the Git submodule in `cildiff/selinux`.

-### Building CILdiff
+### Building `cildiff`

 **Build dependencies:**